Lemoncode/rest-api-exercise/README.md

 # Optional

-As optional part implement in more than one way the real API.
+* As optional part implement in more than one way the real API.
+* Create security layer for API requests.
+* Modify current server and client to work with GraphQL.

 # About Basefactor + Lemoncode